jlgrall/mobx-patch-computedTree/Readme.md

 The [ES6 Symbol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) that, when used as a property key, specifies the extender that is to be used for the current plain object when it is turned to an observable.

-The loaded Mobx instance is automatically modified to support the `patch.$extend` symbol property.
-Thus you can use `patch.$extend` everywhere that new observable plain objects are created by Mobx.
-This includes `obervable()`, `obervable.object()`.
-It also includes any plain object that is assigned to an observable data structure and who is automatically turned to an observable plain object by Mobx.
-Are excluded: `extendObservable()` and `decorate()` because they don't create new observables.

 ```javascript
 var oneSquare = observable({side: 3, [patch.$extend]: Square});
 patch(oneSquare, {side: 10, [patch.$extend]: Square});